-The last issue is break down of the tendons, which is known as chronic tendonopathy.
+The last issue is a breakdown of the tendons, which is known as chronic tendinopathy.
 If the cuff is repeatedly rubbing, or is being overused and can’t handle the load, the actual tendon itself can start to break down.
 Tendons are made of collagen, and the fibres can begin to break and the tendon can swell with water.
 Over time it can become extremely stiff, weak and inflexible.
-In this scenario, it is very poor at producing force and loses ability to stabilize the shoulder, leading to impingement.
+In this scenario, it is very poor at producing force and loses ability to stabilize the shoulder, leading to impingement and injury.

-Lets imagine you have been to your physio, now what.
-Well whatever the case, the impingement you have been suffering has probably led to some minor changes in the tendon, so you need to start to get it stronger.
+Let’s imagine you have been to your physio, now what.
+Whatever the case, the impingement you have been suffering has probably led to some minor changes in the tendon, so you need to start to get it stronger.